itssamuelrowe/binarystars/content/superclasses-and-subclasses/overriding-methods.md

 about overriding methods.

-When you call an instance method, Java looks for the definition of the method in the object’s class.
+When you call an instance method, Java looks for the definition of the method in the object's class.
 If it does not find it, Java looks up for the method in its superclasses, all the way to the `Object` class, until the method definition is found.
 If the definition is not found, the method does not exist.